cedlemo/pochette/README.md

 #### LinksManagement methods return Response objects

-Previously, what was returned was basic java String.
+Previously, what was returned was basic java String objects.
 Now the objects returned are Response objects form *javax.rw.rs.core.Response*.
 This kind of object allows to specify the status of the Http response, and the object to use to fill the response body.